uribo/learnR/basic-objects/vector.md

 ```

-Or another start from 3 with length 10.
+Or another vector that starts from 3 with length 10.

 ```r